tjmaynes/tjmaynes.com/content/posts/2021-09-17-implementing-the-health-check-api-pattern-with-rust/index.md

 +++
-title = "Implementing the Health Check API pattern with Rust" description = "In this blog post, we are going to be implementing the Health Check API pattern for a Rust-based microservice and discussing what kind of information you should expect to see in your Health Check API endpoint response." date = "2021-09-17 19:52:44"
+title = "Implementing the Health Check API Pattern with Rust" description = "In this blog post, we are going to be implementing the Health Check API pattern for a Rust-based microservice and discussing what kind of information you should expect to see in your Health Check API endpoint response." date = "2021-09-17 19:52:44"